 - Gather your sleep study results from the sleep lab.

-- Request your complete treatment history showing CPAP compliance or difficulties.
+- Request your complete treatment history showing CPAP compliance or specific difficulties.

-- Complete the disability benefits questionnaire with your doctor.
+- Complete the disability benefits questionnaire (DBQ) with your doctor.

 - Submit your VA benefits claim with all supporting medical evidence.